 Editing License Information

-For each license, you can configure general license information, the regular expression by which to match the license (by comparing it to license information in module files) and whether the license is an approved one or not.
+The regular expression by which to match the license (by comparing it to license information in module files).

 Using Build Licenses

 When you run a build from your CI server (Hudson, TeamCity or Bamboo), configure the Artifactory Plugin to run license checks as part of the build.

 Below is a sample section from the Hudson configuration of the Artifactory Plugin:

 You can configure whether or not you wish license checks to take place as part of deploying Build Info to Artifactory (the Build Info Bill of Materials must be deployed to Artifactory for license checks to run).

 You can also set a list of recipients to be notified about license violations as soon as they occur.
 This way whenever a dependency with an unknown or unapproved license is added to the build recipients receive an immediate email notification and can tend to any potential license violation.

 Sending license violation notifications is performed through Artifactory and requires a valid mail server to be configured.